-Final Report on cross-border mobility in the Alpine region
+Final Report on Co-operation in cross-border mobility in the Alpine region

 CIPRA International, as project partner in the ARPAF Project "Cross-border", has conducted a collection and analysis of eleven co-operation models for cross-border commuter mobility in the Alpine region, the results of which are presented in this final report.
 Looking for examples for management and governance best practices, key stakeholders from within these high-potential co-operation models were interviewed focussing on how co-operation across borders works in practice.
 Thus, clarity in structures, responsibilities, partners' legal statuses, and political encouragement; quality and commonality in relationships and objectives; as well as a give-and-take mentality and subsidiarity were identified as success factors in cross-border co-operation.
 Notwithstanding, several legal, interpersonal, functional, and content related aspects were identified as major challenges in cross-border mobility co-operation in the Alpine Region.